codeship/documentation/_general/integrations/appranix.md

 ## Using Appranix

-This article will cover on how to setup and deploy the latest builds to your existing Appranix AppSpace through artifact component.
-The article will not cover on how to set up the AppSpace
+This article will cover on how to setup and deploy the latest builds to your existing Appranix AppSpace through artifact component with [Codeship Basic](https://codeship.com/features/basic).
+This article will not cover on how to set up the AppSpace, documentation on that can be found at [Appranix's User Docs]{https://app.appranix.net/docs/}.

 ## Configuring Deployments

-Configure the build deployment to your artifactory repository as per your requirements.
+In the deployment section of your [Codeship](https://codeship.com/) project configure all your settings to deploy the artifact to your artifactory repository.
-The next stage of deployment process triggers a new deployment in the Appranix AppSpace to load the new artifact by executing a script file which should be executed.
+After that include code to execute the appranix.sh script.
+The script file will connect to Appranix and trigger deployment for the new build.

 ## Adding Appranix Values